wendybovill/quiz-project/README.md

 3. Questions on wellbeing knowledge in relation to mental health.
 The questions are customised after research performed and all questions and answers are created by myself, using knowledge accumulated from research.

-4. Option to store scores or remove scores
+4. Option to store scores or remove scores, either for individual user or all scores removed.

 5. Simple form to fill in username and submit it to local storage to store their score.